 Blowfish and RC5 algorithms use a 128 bit key.

-available only if an appropriate engine is configured in the configuration
+and some are available only if an appropriate engine is configured in the

-file.
-The output of the enc command run with the -ciphers option
+configuration file.
+The output of the enc command run with the

 The enc program does not support authenticated encryption

 modes like CCM and GCM, and will not support such modes in the future.
 The